bichenkk/AWSTPEWorkshop-20180524-EC2-S3-CF/README.md

 * Grant Read Permissions on Bucket > Yes, Update Bucket Policy
 * And leave all the other as default > Create Distribution.

-It will take about 15-20 minutes to create this distribution, we can take a break and get a coffee now.
+**It will take about 15-20 minutes to create this distribution, we can take a break and get a coffee now.
+And we will introduce each of these configurations during the distribution creation time.**

 ### Step 7: